What is Hillsong College

 One of the College’s most important goals is to facilitate the growth and development of Christian character in line with biblical principles.
-The College also seeks to build a safe and healthy community that supports and fosters the wellbeing and growth of each student.
+The College also seeks to build a safe and healthy community that supports and fosters the well-being and growth of each student.
 Furthermore, the College is a member of its local community and connected to the world at large, seeking to reflect the love and character of God and enact the commission of his church.
 It is expected, therefore, that College students live in such a manner that brings glory to Christ in their behaviour and attitudes both inside and outside College settings.

 Since students are also being trained for Christian ministry, and are engaged in ministry as part of their course, it is expected that they will conduct themselves in a manner consistent with the moral, ethical and behavioural standards expected of Christian leaders and ministers, and the churches in which they are ministering and being trained.
-With these issues in mind, the College expects students to conduct themselves in a way that reflects the moral and ethical standards generally required of ministers in like-minded churches, and by Australian Christian Churches (Assemblies of God in Australia) in particular, the denomination with which Hillsong is affiliated.
+With these issues in mind, the College expects students to conduct themselves in a way that reflects the moral and ethical standards generally required of ministers in like-minded churches, and by Australian Christian Churches (Assemblies of God in Australia) in particular, the denomination with which Hillsong is affiliated within Australia.

-The College also operates as an accredited education institution that conducts its training and assessment in line with generally accepted standards of academic quality and integrity.
+The College also operates as an accredited educational institution that conducts its training and assessment in line with generally accepted standards of academic quality and integrity.
 Students are expected to engage in their studies in line with these standards.

 Therefore each student is expected to: